Note Payment Received from Interpace Diagnostics Group, Inc.

 About Cancer Genetics, Inc.

-Through the acquisition of vivoPharm in 2017, the Company’s wholly owned subsidiary, vivoPharm, offers proprietary preclinical test systems supporting clinical diagnostic offerings at early stages, valued by the pharmaceutical industry, biotechnology companies and academic research centers. vivoPharm specializes in conducting studies tailored to guide drug development, starting from compound libraries and ending with a comprehensive set of in vitro and in vivo data and reports, as needed for Investigational New Drug filings.
-The Company reported revenue from its Discovery business of $5.2 million for the full year 2018 and $1.5 million in Q1 2019.
+Through the acquisition of vivoPharm in 2017, the company’s wholly owned subsidiary, vivoPharm, offers proprietary preclinical test systems supporting clinical diagnostic offerings at early stages, valued by the pharmaceutical industry, biotechnology companies and academic research centers. vivoPharm specializes in conducting studies tailored to guide drug development, starting from compound libraries and ending with a comprehensive set of in vitro and in vivo data and reports, as needed for Investigational New Drug filings.
+The company reported revenue from its Discovery business of $3.3 million for the six month period ended June 30, 2019 compared to $2.7 million for the six months ended June 30, 2018.

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements pertaining to Cancer Genetics, Inc.’s expectations regarding future financial and/or operating results, potential for our tests and services and future revenues or growth in this press release constitute forward-looking statements.

 Any statements that are not historical fact (including, but not limited to, statements that contain words such as “will,” “believes,” “plans,” “anticipates,” “expects,” “estimates”) should also be considered to be forward-looking statements.
-Forward-looking statements involve risks and uncertainties, including, without limitation, risks with respect to our ability to collect on future income streams and settle with our creditors, risks with respect to our ability to successfully operate the Discovery business, risks with respect to our need and ability to obtain future capital to satisfy our obligations to our lenders and creditors, risks inherent in the development and/or commercialization of potential tests, risks of cancellation of customer contracts or discontinuance of trials, risks that anticipated benefits from the transactions described herein will not be realized, uncertainty in the results of clinical trials or regulatory approvals, uncertainties with respect to evaluating strategic options, maintenance of intellectual property rights, risks with respect to maintaining our listing on Nasdaq, and other risks discussed in the Cancer Genetics, Inc. Form 10-K for the year ended December 31, 2018 and Form 10-Q for the quarter ended March 31, 2019, along with other filings with the Securities and Exchange Commission.
+Forward-looking statements involve risks and uncertainties, including, without limitation, risks with respect to our ability to collect on future income streams and settle with our creditors, risks with respect to our ability to successfully operate the Discovery business, risks with respect to our need and ability to obtain future capital to satisfy our obligations to our lenders and creditors, risks of cancellation of customer contracts or discontinuance of trials, risks that anticipated benefits from the transactions described herein will not be realized, uncertainties with respect to evaluating strategic options, maintenance of intellectual property rights, risks with respect to maintaining our listing on Nasdaq, and other risks discussed in the Cancer Genetics, Inc. Form 10-K for the year ended December 31, 2018 and Form 10-Q for the quarters ended March 31 and June 30, 2019, along with other filings with the Securities and Exchange Commission.
 These forward-looking statements speak only as of the date hereof.
 Cancer Genetics, Inc. disclaims any obligation to update these forward-looking statements.